Defense and National Security

 For more information concerning my work and views on the issues of Defense and National Security, please contact me.

 More on Defense and National Security

-Washington, DC – Rep. Doug LaMalfa (R-CA) today released the following statement regarding President Obama’s proposed executive actions regarding the Second Amendment:
+Washington, DC – Rep. LaMalfa today released the following statement regarding President Obama’s proposed executive actions regarding the Second Amendment:

 “Rather than improving public safety, the most significant outcome of the President’s plan is to force more law-abiding Americans to pay government fees to exercise their Constitutional rights.
 If that isn’t emblematic of the entire Obama administration, I don’t know what is.

 View my E-Newsletters by CLICKING on the titles below: